mdn/content/files/en-us/web/api/readablestreambyobreader/read/index.md

 ### Exceptions

 - {{jsxref("TypeError")}}
-  - : The source object is not a `ReadableStreamBYOBReader`, the stream has no owner, the view is not an object or has become detached, or the view's length is 0.
+  - : The source object is not a `ReadableStreamBYOBReader`, the stream has no owner, the view is not an object or has become detached, the view's length is 0, or {{domxref("ReadableStreamBYOBReader.releaseLock()")}} is called (when there's is a pending read request).

 ## Examples